+Talking about effect modification (1)

+Talking about confounding(1)

+Not appropriate descriptive statistics (1)

+Total: 2

 In the data, LDL and age are both continuous variable.
 Because the means and the standard deviations are different, we will run the robust regression analysis to evaluate the association between LDL and age.
 The LDL are used as the response variable and age as predictor variable.
 In this analysis, mean LDL values will be compared across different age groups.
+Total: 3

 No, this is not a saturated model.
 Because the predictor variable used in this analysis is a continuous variable.
 We also have to borrow information across the groups for the mean.
+Total: 3

 In the regression analysis, we estimated there is a linear relationship between LDL and age.
 E(LDL|age)= 132.5-0.090*age

 From the above model, the estimated mean LDL among a population of 70-year-old subjects is 132.5-0.09*70=126.2 (mg/dl)

+Total: 3

 In the regression analysis, we estimated there is a linear relationship between LDL and age.
 E(LDL|age)= 132.5-0.090*age

 From the above model, the estimated mean LDL among a population of 71-year-old subjects is 132.5-0.09*71=126.11 (mg/dl).
 The difference between the answer to part e and part d is the estimated slope.

+Total: 3

 In the regression analysis, we estimated there is a linear relationship between LDL and age.
 E(LDL|age)= 132.5-0.090*age

 From the above model, the estimated mean LDL among a population of 71-year-old subjects is 132.5-0.09*75=125.75 (mg/dl).
 The difference between the answer to part f and part d is the estimated slope (-0.09) times 5 (the difference between these two age groups).

+Total: 3

 It is the squared root of the mean of variance of LDL within the each age groups.
 It represents the average within group standard deviation of LDL levels.

+Total: 3

 If we extrapolated the estimated LDL value to a newborn, the value of newborn would be the intercept (132.5).
 However, in the current data, we only had the age range from 65 to 99.
 Therefore, the intercept doesn’t have a relevant scientific interpretation here; it is just a mathematical construct to build up the model.
+Total: 3

 In the scatterplot, we can find that a straight line relationship doesn’t exist.
 Thus, we interpret the slope as an average difference in mean LDL per one year difference in age.

+Total: 3

+j.
 From linear regression analysis, we estimate that for each year difference in age for the 725 subjects, the difference in mean LDL values is -0.09 mg/dl.
 A 95% CI suggests that this observation is not unusual if the true difference in mean LDL per year difference in age were between -0.55 and 0.37 mg/dl.
 Because the two-side P value is 0.698, we cannot have enough evidence to reject the null hypothesis that there is no linear trend in the average LDL across age groups.
+Did not mention about study population (0.5)

+Total: 2.5